cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 There are two steps to successfully get ATOM:

 1. Install a wallet application and configure it safely.
-You will use [Keplr](https://keplr.app/).
+This example procedure will use [Keplr](https://keplr.app/).
 2. Buy some ATOM on an exchange and transfer them to your wallet.

 If you prefer to do the same but with test ATOMs, you can use an existing Cosmos Hub testnet.
 Head to this [later section](/tutorials/7-cosmjs/2-first-steps.md#get-a-balance) for guidance.
 Then come back here and adjust accordingly for the relevant testnet.